 - Finally, it is essential to learn from failures.
 This will help improve the process and ensure mistakes are not repeated.

-If we are to truly benefit from the power of collaboration, we need to be intentional about the way we do it.
-By following these guidelines, we can create a more inclusive, productive, and creative workplace.
+If we are to truly benefit from the power of collaboration, we need to be intentional about how we do it.
+Following these guidelines can create a more inclusive, productive, and creative workplace.

 Podcast production by Podcast Monster